w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 slug: ../../maintain-guides-how-to-validate-kusama
 ---

-This guide will instruct you how to set up a validator node on the Kusama network.
+This guide will instruct you how to set up a validator node on the Kusama network

 ## Preliminaries